His name was William Frederick Hunter, and she only saw him once.

 I’ve never looked for him.
 I couldn’t.
 What if something had happened to him?
 What if he hated me?
-What if he didn’t want to know anything of me?
+What if he didn’t want to know anything about me?
 What if he never forgave me?
 Her voice cracks.
-I couldn’t stand knowing.
+I couldn’t stand that.

 We sit quietly.
 I reach for the wine bottle between us and fill her emptied glass.

 Still, she says.
 Still.
 I’ve often wondered whether you or your sister would ever look for him.

 She takes a sip of her wine.
 She doesn’t look at me.

 Then I will.

 I just want him to know how much I loved him.
 How much I love him still.